mukulele/raspberry/monitor/README.md

 # Monitor to MQTT
 ## Concept
 The main idea was to collect some performance data from raspberry Pi and push this data to a mqtt broker enabled Dashboard like FHEM or HA etc. But you can use it to push every data from system level to a mqtt broker.
 My guideline was 'keep it simple'.
+The script himself don't need special rights, maybe the collectors need it.

 The script could be run everywhere and performs two nested loops:
 1. one loop over files, that could contain definitions of functions and variables.
 This files will be executed.
 2. second loop over the lines inside the files,
    - cut the names of the variables and
    - build topics with the names and send the content as message to the mqtt broker.

-Periodically starting the Script is done by systemd timers.
-Easy configuration by a small set of text files.
+3. Easy configuration by a small set of text files located in the same directory.

+Periodically starting the Script could be done by systemd timers, crontab or anything else.

 There are 3 parts of code on this repository:
 ## 1. Setup Script